enkidevs/curriculum/python/python-core/unordered-data-types/dictionary-methods-ii.md

 > 💡 Alongside `dict.fromkeys`, you can also use the alternative `{}.fromkeys` to generate a new dictionary with the given keys.

-If we update tha `famous_siblings` example, we would get the same result:
+If we update the `famous_siblings` example, we'd get the same result:

 ```python
 # ...